SSCHUKRAFT/Groupchat-Website/README.md

 All changes saved in will show in real time on the two UI as long as the server is still running.

 To close the server click `ctrl-c`

+Once done you can look up ways to customize VSCode

+Here is a link to get you started: https://code.visualstudio.com/docs/introvideos/configure

+To change the color of the bottom bar from blue install the Color Stamp extension

+Type: `ctrl-shift-p`, Type: `Color Stamp`, Select a color